Benefits of Muscular Strength

 15. Stronger muscles improve an individual’s ability to prevent falls, often a source of injury in the elderly.

-16. Resistance training can be used as a form of stress management to counter the negative effects of daily life.
+16. Resistance training can be used as stress management to counter the adverse effects of daily life.

 17. Improved athletic performance – increased speed, power, and agility